ajthor/ajthor.github.io/_posts/2023-03-31-dissertation-defense.md

 location: "Albuquerque, NM"
 ---

+I successfully defended my dissertation with distinction in March 2023!
+My dissertation, titled "Data-Driven Stochastic Optimal Control Using Hilbert Space Embeddings of Distributions", was advised by [Dr. Meeko Oishi](https://www.unm.edu/~oishi/).

+I've included the abstract and slides from my defense below.

+## Abstract

 Autonomous systems are increasingly being deployed in complex environments subject to real-world uncertainty.
 For such systems, it may be exceptionally difficult or even impossible to compute a simple mathematical model of the system--for instance due to the presence of human elements, complex mechanics or system dynamics, or learning-enabled components.
 Data-driven control has recently gained significant attention in this area, where observations taken from the system evolution are used to compute an implicit representation of the system that is amenable to analysis and control.
 However, data-driven algorithms for control present new challenges, and require new insights to enable their use.

 The primary focus of this thesis are algorithms for data-driven control based in the theory of reproducing kernel Hilbert spaces.
 Specifically, we focus on using data to compute empirical estimates of key statistical quantities in stochastic optimal control problems based in the framework of kernel embeddings of distributions.
 We demonstrate that such kernel-based techniques are applicable for a wide variety of approximate stochastic optimal control problems of interest, including chance-constrained control and dynamic programming.
 Current approaches to data-driven control are often limited to finite action spaces, linear dynamics, or Gaussian disturbances.
 In contrast, our approach can handle nonlinear dynamics and arbitrary stochastic disturbances, and imposes minimal assumptions.
 Moreover, our approach is computationally efficient, and enables stochastic policy synthesis that can be solved as a linear program in Hilbert space.
 In addition, we developed tools for kernel-based control in a publicly-available, open source toolbox called SOCKS, that implements all algorithms presented in this thesis.